MarianaFerrDias/ArchExtract/README.md

 # ArchExtract

-Notebooks for named entity recognition (NER) and relation extraction (RE) with Flair, GLiNER, and GLiRE.
+Notebooks for named entity recognition (NER) and relation extraction (RE) with Flair, GLiNER, and GLiREL.

 ## Datasets